Azure/azure-powershell/src/Blueprint/Blueprint/help/Set-AzBlueprintArtifact.md

 # Set-AzBlueprintArtifact

 ## SYNOPSIS
-Update an artifact in a blueprint.
+Update an artifact in a blueprint definition.

 ## SYNTAX